Frequently Asked Questions

-If you enroll multiple children from a single family, we will offer a 10% discount to a second child and 20% to a third and any subsequent child.
+If you enroll multiple children from a single family, we will offer a 10% discount to a second child, a 20% discount to a third, a 30% discount to a fourth, etc.

 Our classes are based on year long attendance.
 If you withdraw your child from a class during the school year for any other reason than specified in our contract, no tuition will be refunded.

 We plan out our classes and staffing based on expected demand.
 If we are unable to meet the minimum enrollment for your child's class, we will cancel your child's class and attempt to offer you another solution in another class of similar skill-level or age.
 If we are unable to do this or you have a scheduling conflict with the new class to which your child has been assigned, you will be refunded in full.